kpatronas/DontSleep/README.md

 ✔️ Runs silently in the background

-✔️ No installation required – just run the EXE
+✔️ No installation required – just run the script / exe

 🚀 How to Use